mtzfactory/nango/docs/docs/blueprint-catalog/blueprint-hubspot.md

 ### Coverage
 Blueprint `v0` covers Hubspot OAuth 2 and the REST API.

+The base URL for API calls is set to `https://api.hubapi.com/`

 | Nango Feature | Supported Status |
 |---|---|
 | Builtin OAuth2 authentication | ✅  |